-The gender pay gap, gender composition and average total remuneration by pay quartiles for employers with 100 or more employees is now on the public record1.
+From 2024, the gender pay gap and gender composition by pay quartiles for organisations with 100 or more employees are going to be on the public record.

 Employers should be aiming to create a gender equal environment for all their employees.
 The timeline for closing the gender pay gap will be different for every employer, depending on internal and external factors.
 The measure of success is whether an employer demonstrates authenticity, commitment and improvement.

 The first step in improving your gender pay gap is to conduct your own pay gap analysis and understand the size of the gender pay gap and its causes.

 Get future ready.
 Be proactive about what your organisation is doing to create equal opportunities for all employees and authorise and enable a work environment that prioritises gender quality as a core part of your business strategy and operations.

-1 For the first release of employer gender pay gaps in 2024, WGEA published, by submission group, employer gender pay gaps by median and gender composition and average total remuneration by pay quartiles.
-This information is now published by 'relevant employer' and with the reporting of CEO, head of business and casual manager remuneration, average (mean) employer gender pay gaps will be published as well.
-Your Gender Pay Gap Your average total remuneration gender pay gap is 6.5% and the median is -0.2%.
+&lt;sup>1 For the first release of employer gender pay gaps in early 2024, WGEA will only publish employer gender pay gaps by median and gender composition by pay quartiles and associated average salaries.
+In future reporting - when CEO, head of business and casual manager remuneration data can be included - employer gender pay gaps will be published by average (mean), median and quartiles.

+Your Gender Pay Gap

+Your average total remuneration gender pay gap is 8.8% and the median is 1.2%.

 A positive percentage indicates men are paid more on average than women in your organisation.
 A negative percentage indicates women are paid more on average than men.

 Your gender pay gap over time

-All employees 2021-22 2022-23 2023-24
+All employees 2020-21 2021-22 2022-23

-Average (mean) total remuneration 3.5% 4.9% 6.5%
+Average (mean) total remuneration 11.4% 8.8% 8.8%

-Median total remuneration 0.0% 0.0% -0.2%
+Median total remuneration 6.3% 3.2% 1.2%

-Average (mean) base salary 3.5% 4.4% 6.5%
+Average (mean) base salary 9.6% 8.8% 8.5%

-Median base salary 0.0% 0.0% -0.2%
+Median base salary 13.3% 3.2% 1.2%

-- Note: Shaded numbers represent the Gender Pay Gaps that will be published, along with the gender composition and average total remuneration by pay quartile chart below.

-Part-time/casuals/part-year employees are annualised to full-time equivalent.
-Employees who did not receive any payment

-- during the reporting period are excluded.

-- The gender pay gap calculation does not include voluntary data submitted for overseas reporting managers (OSM).
-For reporting periods prior to 2023-24, the calculation also excludes salaries for CEOs, Heads of Business (HOB), and casually employed managers.

-Employees identified as non-binary are not included while the Agency establishes the baseline level for this new information.
+- Note: Shaded numbers represent the GPGs that will be published in early 2024. - Part-time/casuals/part-year employees are annualised to full-time equivalent. - The 2022-23 gender pay gap calculation does not include voluntary salary data submitted for CEO, Head of Business(es), Overseas managers and casual managers.
+It also excludes employees who did not receive any payment during the reporting period. - · Employees identified as non-binary are not included while the Agency establishes the baseline level for this new information.

 Gender composition by pay quartile

 The chart below divides the total remuneration full-time equivalent pay of all employees into four equal quartiles.
 A disproportionate concentration of men in the upper quartiles and/or of women in the lower quartiles can drive a positive gender pay gap.